Can Using a Home Dehumidifier Help Reduce the Symptoms of Asthma and Allergies?

 Common spots for mould spores to develop in include shower basins, cold pipes and around windows (especially windows that aren't properly insulated) and in basements.
 It's an unfortunate situation because it's generally regarded that asthma and allergy sufferers who breathe moist, humid air will notice an improvement in their breathing.
 However, this same moist, humid air will eventually lead to mould which is widely accepted as being a key trigger in worsening asthmatic conditions.

-Checking Humidity Levels in your Home
+How to Check the Humidity Levels in your Home

 Asthma and Allergies Poll